apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 	## Response 200 (application/json)
 		{ "message" : "Hello World" }

-represents an endpoint _message_of_the_day_ which upon being requested with HTTP GET method returns status code of `200` with response header `Content-Type: application/json` and response body `{ "message" : "Hello World!" }`.
+represents an endpoint _message_of_the_day_, which upon being requested with the HTTP GET method will return a status code of `200` with the response header `Content-Type: application/json` and response body `{ "message" : "Hello World!" }`.

-## Discussing parameters
+## Defining parameters
-One of much requested features of the New Format is the ability to discuss both URI and payload parameters.
-While you can always do this on your own using any Markdown-formatted text as endpoint discussion the New API Blueprint Format will introduce direct support for discussing parameters and body payload.
+One of much requested features of the new format is the ability to define both URI and payload parameters.
+While you can always do this on your own using any Markdown-formatted text in the endpoint description, the New API Blueprint Format will introduce direct support for defining parameters and body payload.

-Consider an endpoint that allows you to retrieve message of the day for any given date:
+Consider an endpoint that allows you to retrieve a message of the day for any given date:

 	# GET /message_of_the_day{/date}
 	Retrieves message of the day.
 If no @date is specified a message for the current day is returned.